- Manuka honey contains nutrients that support our health in various ways, including boosting our immune system and providing digestive support.

-Manuka honey is not only indulgently delicious but may provide several benefits to one’s health.
-That can include everything from boosting the immune system to providing digestive support.
+Manuka honey is not only indulgently delicious, but the nutrients in it support our health in various ways.
+This can include everything from boosting our immune system to providing digestive support.

-The sweet nectar known as Manuka isn’t anything like highly processed commercial honey, which is why you’re not going to find it for just a few dollars on a grocery store shelf.
+The sweet nectar known as Manuka isn’t anything like highly processed commercial honey.
+This is why we’re not going to find it for just a few dollars in the grocery store.
 That’s like comparing a rock to a gem.
-This is honey in its raw, natural state and hasn’t been pasteurized.

-You may be used to paying under $10 dollars for regular store-bought honey, but we think you’ll be willing to up the ante once you see just how beneficial Manuka honey can be.
-Aside from its uniquely delicious flavor and indulgent texture, Manuka honey is known for its natural cleansing properties and health benefits.
+We’re used to paying under $10 dollars for regular store-bought honey.
+Yet, once we understand how beneficial Manuka honey can be, we might be willing to up the ante.
+Aside from its uniquely delicious flavor and indulgent texture, Manuka honey contains nutrients that give way to natural cleansing properties and various health benefits.

 - Raw and unpasteurized